brebouch/SecureEmailAutomation/README.md

 ## Dynamically Add or Delete Envelope Senders in Secure Email Content Filters

-The Secure Endpoint Content Filter Tool is designed to allow for dynamic addition or removal of individual envelope sender addresses as part of an incident response process.
+The Secure Email Content Filter Tool is designed to allow for dynamic addition or removal of individual envelope sender addresses as part of an incident response process.
 </br></br>
 It is limited to best effort support only.